sajid-dsi/spring-component-framework/README.md

 #### 3. Service Component(Provider)

-Because of the basis need create a CacheServiceImpl bean in runtime and exports it as a shared service,
+The basis need create a CacheServiceImpl bean in runtime and exports it as a shared service,

  We treat it as a **service** component which contains a service.xml besides application.xml: